Rell Sunn: Cancer battle and death

 In 1982, during a pro surf meet in Huntington Beach, California, Sunn felt a lump in her breast while drying off during the competition; it turned out to be advanced stage breast cancer.
 At age 32, she was diagnosed and given a prognosis of one year.
 Sunn continued to surf daily despite the pain from bouts of chemotherapy, radiation treatments, medications and the financial toll associated with the disease.
 Following her diagnosis, Sunn became a radio disc jockey and surf reporter, a physical therapist at a Waianae care home, and a counselor at a cancer research center.
 She helped pilot a program for breast cancer awareness at the Wai'anae Cancer Research Center that involved educating local women about the causes and prevention of breast cancer.
 Over the next 14 years, her cancer went into remission three times, and she underwent a mastectomy and a bone marrow transplant but the disease eventually spread to her brain.

 Rell Sunn died on January 2, 1998, aged 47.
 More than 3,000 people attended her memorial service, where her ashes were scattered in the ocean off her native Makaha.

 Family

 Sunn moved to Oklahoma with her then boyfriend sometime in the late 1960s, got married, and had one daughter, Jan Sunn-Carreira.
 By 1972 her marriage failed, and she and her daughter returned to Hawaii.
-After a five year hiatus from surfing, she returned to surf.
-By 1995, she got re-married to her third husband, Dave Parmenter, a professional surfer and board shaper.
+After a five-year hiatus from surfing, she returned to surf.
+By 1995, she got remarried to her third husband, Dave Parmenter, a professional surfer and board shaper.